dimitri/pgcopydb/docs/ref/pgcopydb_stream.rst

 pgcopydb stream receive - Stream changes from the source database

-The command ``pgcopydb stream tables`` connects to the source database and executes a SQL query using the Postgres catalogs to get a stream of all the tables to COPY the data from.
+The command ``pgcopydb stream receive`` connects to the source database and executes a SQL query using the Postgres catalogs to get a stream of all the tables to COPY the data from.

 ::

    pgcopydb stream receive: Stream changes from the source database
    usage: pgcopydb stream receive  --source ...

      --source         Postgres URI to the source database --dir            Work directory to use
      --restart        Allow restarting when temp files exist already